nadeego/speaker_recognition/README.md

 In all cases, the optimal hyperparameters for kernel and gamma were linear and .1 respectively.
 The selection of a linear kernel suggests the data might be linearly separable in higher dimensions.
 The Gamma value is not relevant to linear kernels, so it holds no significant in this case.

 #### Logistic Regression
 Logistic Regression with L1 regularization performed nearly as well as our SVM.
 Additional data pre-processing listed in Next Steps could further improve this.
 Logistic Regression is known to be less computationally demanding and its output is probalistic.
-There may be some practical applications of our model that favor these characteristic.
+There may be some practical applications of our model that favor these characteristics.

 #### Next steps
 A score of ~0.852 is promising, but less than desirable if we were to deploy this for forensic of security purposes.
 Further work is needed to continue improving the model performance.
 A list of suggested next steps can be found below.